-Organ/tissue transplants (continued) You pay Not covered: All charges. • Donor screening tests and donor search expenses, except those performed for the actual donor • Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered • Transplants not listed as covered Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Hospital outpatient department Skilled nursing facility Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Ambulatory surgical center Office Out-of-Network Area: 10% of the Plan allowance and any difference between our allowance and the billed amount (No Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery , this Section). deductible) Providers outside the United States: 10% of the Plan allowance (No deductible) when you reside in a PPO Area or outside the United States
+Organ/tissue transplants (continued) You pay Note: Mutual of Omaha has special arrangements with facilities to provide services for tissue and organ transplants - its Medical Specialty Network (See page 59).
+The network was designed to give you an opportunity to access providers that demonstrate high quality medical care for transplant patients.
+Your physician can coordinate arrangements by calling a case manager in Mutual of Omaha's Medical Management Department at 1-800-593-2354.
+For additional information regarding the transplant network, please call this number.
+Not covered: All charges.
+Donor screening tests and donor search expenses, except those performed for the actual donor • Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered • Transplants not listed as covered Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Non-PPO: 30% of the Plan allowance and any Hospital outpatient department difference between our allowance and the billed amount (No deductible) Skilled nursing facility Out-of-Network Area: 10% of the Plan Ambulatory surgical center allowance and any difference between our allowance and the billed amount (No deductible) • Office Providers outside the United States: 10% of the Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery , this Section).
+Plan allowance (No deductible) when you reside in a PPO Area or outside the United States